How to Stop Overreacting in a Relationship: 10 Steps

 10. Seek professional help

 If your overreaction has started to affect your relationship, it’s time to get help from a licensed therapist.
-If you have pre-existing mental health problems like anxiety disorder, a therapist can help you find out more effective ways to cope instead of overreacting.
+If you have pre-existing mental health problems like anxiety disorder, a therapist can help you find more effective ways to cope instead of overreacting.

 Conclusion